wgraba/iwordcloudle/README.md

 # iwordcloudle
-Immigration word cloud from Twitter with sentiment analysis.
+Word cloud from Twitter.

-Uses the Twiiter API to get the last n tweets with predetermined keywords from Twitter, then -
+Uses the Twiter API to get the last n tweets with predetermined keywords from Twitter, then -

-* Perform sentiment analysis
 * Strip out common words like "the" and "a"
 * Create word cloud